|

 Combustion Products: carbon monoxide, nitrogen dioxide, particulate matter, wood-fire heater.

-Chapter: Pollutants and their health risk Combustion products Health effects Carbon monoxide Nitrogen dioxide Sulphur dioxide Particulate matter The case against wood-fire heaters Reduce exposure More content Most homes do have one or more appliances that burn gas, oil, kerosene, coal or wood for cooking and heating purposes.
-For some home owners, however, an ...
+Air Aviation RC Gliding Combustion Products Burning is a violent chemical reaction What is in the book?
+Chapter: Pollutants and their health risk Combustion products Health effects Carbon monoxide Nitrogen dioxide Sulphur dioxide Particulate matter The case against wood-fire heaters Reduce exposure More content Most homes do have one or more appliances ...

 manfredkaiser.com